In page navigation

 What to invest in for intermediate investors

 Copy link to sectionIf you have invested previously and have some experience, you can take a more hands-on approach to your investments.
-That means picking out certain stocks to invest in and perhaps signing up to more than one investment app to gain access to lots of different investments and to shop around for the best price.
+That means picking out individual stocks to invest in and perhaps signing up to more than one investment app to gain access to lots of different investments and to shop around for the best price.

 This form of investing requires more time and knowledge, but it gives you greater freedom over where your money is invested.
 Funds and ETFs are still good options, and you can think about finding ones that represent specific sectors; you might want to invest in a tech ETF to get broad exposure to the technology industry, for example.